mcgrawp/webkit-webcl/README.md

 ### OSX

+_Note: [Here](http://www.webkit.org/building/tools.html) you will find how to install the WebKit developer tools._

 The code is being synchronised with WebKit periodically.
 For this reason, the branch might be changed before the build.
 Our actual stable branch is **master_r144637**.

 After change the branch, you can run the script: `<src-dir>/Tools/Scripts/build-webkit`